 But let’s launch this boat, shall we?

 Then we have the mission selection screen, where we can choose between 10 missions to play.
-We can take control between an US 688 class sub or a Soviet ALFA class, except in the 1st mission, where we can also take control of a 700 class (but it’s absolutely identical to the 688 sub).
+We can take control of a US 688 class sub or a Soviet ALFA class, except in the 1st mission, where we can also take control of a 700 class (but it’s absolutely identical to the 688 class).